Director: Brendan Donnelly

-- Video Podcast: “Brexit has ended the Golden Age of the City of London”, Brendan Donnelly and Graham Bishop (The Federal Trust, United Kingdom)
+- Video podcast: “Brexit Is Dimming the Lights of the City of London”, Graham Bishop (The Federal Trust, United Kingdom)

-- “A European giant little known in the UK”, Jaap Hoeksma (The Federal Trust, United Kingdom)
+- “A Definition of the EU as Farewell Present for Chancellor Merkel”, Jaap Hoeksma (The Federal Trust, United Kingdom)

-- “Labour, Brexit and the constitution: Waiting for the dog to bark”, Andrew Blick (The Federal Trust, United Kingdom)
+- “The German elections and the future of the euro”, John Stevens (The Federal Trust, United Kingdom)